 The Student Handbook website is designed to provide easy access to information that is relevant to all students of Moravian College and Moravian Theological Seminary (also referred to as "Moravian College" or "the College").
 Although the intended audience of the Handbook is all currently enrolled students, some sections may not be applicable to all populations.
 When appropriate, this is noted.

 The information in the Handbook is subject to change from time to time as deemed necessary by the College in order to fulfill its role and mission or to accommodate circumstances beyond its control.
 Any such changes may be implemented without prior notice and without obligation and, unless specified otherwise, are effective when made.
 Efforts will be made, however, to inform the student body of significant changes in a timely manner.

 All students should review the Handbook in its entirety and are expected to be familiar with its content.
 This can be accomplished by navigating the menus on the left side of the screen and following links to important policies and information.
 The right side of the screen (or bottom on a mobile device) will always include important links, regardless of where you are in the Handbook website.

 Below are some highlights intended for ease of use, but should not be reviewed solely as a substitute to reviewing the entire Handbook.

 - All students are accountable to the Academic Code of Conduct and the Student Code of Conduct.
 All recognized student organizations (RSOs) are additionally accountable to the Student Organization Code of Conduct.

-- Housing and Residence Life Policies apply to residents and their guests.
+- Housing and Residence Life Policies apply to residents and their visitors.
 This means that even commuting students should be familiar with these policies to prepare themselves for visiting friends at a College residence.

 - Parking policies apply to all students.